urbit/docs/arvo/jael/data-types.md

 +$  source-id  @udsourceid
 ```

-Numerical index for Jael to organise its sources.
+Numerical index for Jael to organise its `source`s.
 Jael assigns its `source-id`s sequentially, starting from `0`.

 ## `$state-eth-node`